 Your FREDCard is a multipurpose identification and account card.
 The card provides photo identification and serves as your library card.
 The card is also a debit card for those who have a balance in their SUNY Fredonia Debit Account.
 This prepaid, taxable declining balance account offers a convenient, flexible payment option that is accepted at a wide range of campus locations, including food services, vending machines, the bookstore, and copiers.
 FREDCards automatically come with a SUNY Fredonia Debit Account; you just need to deposit funds into it ($15 minimum).
 FREDCards may be obtained through the FSA on the first floor of Gregory Hall (ext.
 3417).
 There is no cost for your FREDCard.

-The mission of the Help Desk, run by Information Technology Services, is "to provide a single point-of-contact for administrative, faculty, staff and students' telephone, face-to-face and e-mail requests for assistance relating to computer hardware and software installations and problems."
+The mission of the Help Desk, run by Information Technology Services, is "to provide a initial point-of-contact for administrative, faculty, staff and students' telephone, face-to-face and e-mail requests for assistance relating to computer hardware and software installations and problems."
 Campus-wide assistance includes, but is not limited to, the installation, configuration, individualized instruction, troubleshooting and resolution of computers and related software, hardware and peripherals; labs; "smart" classrooms; and e-mail.

 The Help Desk can be reached at ext.
 3150 and requests for help can be entered via FredQuest.
 More detailed information can be found on their website.
 The office is located at E224 Thompson Hall.